HGAN-SDEs: Learning Neural Stochastic Differential Equations with Hermite-Guided Adversarial Training: Methodology

 As an illustrative case, consider the Ornstein–Uhlenbeck (OU) process: \( dx(t) = -\theta x(t)\, dt + \sigma\, dw(t), \) whose solution admits a Hermite expansion with time-evolving coefficients \(c_n(t)\) given by: \( c_n(t) = c_n(0) e^{-\theta n t}, \) where \(c_n(0)\) is the initial projection of \(x(0)\) onto the Hermite function \(\psi_n(x)\).
 This result highlights a key smoothing property: higher-order components decay exponentially, leading to increasingly regular trajectories as time evolves.
 We formally justify the Hermite approximation through the following theorem.
 First, we specify the regularity conditions for \(f_\theta\) and \(g_\theta\). \begin{assumption} The functions \(f_\theta(t, x(t))\) and \(g_\theta(t, x(t))\) are Lipschitz continuous in \(x\) and have bounded moments of all orders. \end{assumption}

-\begin{theorem}[Convergence of Hermite Expansion] Under Assumption~\ref{assm:mom}, the Hermite expansion in Equation~\eqref{eq:basis} converges in \(L^2(\mathbb{R})\) as \(N \to \infty\).
-That is, for any square-integrable stationary transition density \(p(x)\), \( \lim_{N \to \infty} \left\| p(x) - \sum_{n=0}^{N} c_n \psi_n(x) \right\|_{L^2} = 0. \) \end{theorem} \begin{proof}[Proof Sketch] Following \cite{eijndhoven1990new}, integrating both sides of (\ref{eq:fp}) leads to an identity involving a constant $C$.
+\begin{proof}[Proof Sketch] Following \cite{eijndhoven1990new}, integrating both sides of (\ref{eq:fp}) leads to an identity involving a constant $C$.
 A further integration over the real line shows that the integrals remain finite, which forces $C=0$.
 Hence we obtain the reduced form

 This equation yields a first-order relation for $\partial_x p(x(t)\mid x_0)$.
 Using the separation ansatz $p(x(t)\mid x_0)=\alpha(t)p(x)\gamma(x)$, the Fokker–Planck equation decouples into a temporal part \( \frac{\partial}{\partial t}\alpha(t) = -\lambda \alpha(t), \) and a spatial eigenvalue problem of Sturm–Liouville type: